kali-linex/linex/Documentation/process/howto.rst

 .. _process_howto:

-HOWTO do Linux kernel development
+HOWTO do Linex kernel development
 =================================

 This is the be-all, end-all document on this topic.
-It contains instructions on how to become a Linux kernel developer and how to learn to work with the Linux kernel development community.
+It contains instructions on how to become a Linex kernel developer and how to learn to work with the Linex kernel development community.
 It tries to not contain anything related to the technical aspects of kernel programming, but will help point you in the right direction for that.